Usage

 star_map.save(f"data/star_map.pkl")

-Let’s inspect the parameters of the some StaR Map relations by visualizing the estimated values.
-We do so by accessing the parameters (a promis.geo.Collection holding mean and variances for each sampled point), and interpolating to a more finge-granular grid over the mission area.
+Let’s inspect the parameters of the StaR Map relations by visualizing the estimated values.
+We do so by accessing the parameters (a promis.geo.Collection holding mean and variances for each sampled point), and interpolating to a more fine-granular grid over the mission area.

 [6]: